Major Groups > Cup Fungi > Peziza succosa

 Description:

-Ecology: Traditionally thought to be saprobic, but recent research (Tedersoo and collaborators, 2006) suggests it is mycorrhizal; growing alone, gregariously, or in small clusters on bare soil, often in damp areas; summer; widely distributed in eastern North America, but rare west of the Great Plains.
+Ecology: Traditionally thought to be saprobic, but recent research (Tedersoo and collaborators, 2006) suggests it may be mycorrhizal; growing alone, gregariously, or in small clusters on bare soil or in moss, often in damp areas; summer; widely distributed in eastern North America, but rare west of the Great Plains.

-Fruiting Body: Cup-shaped when young, and usually remaining so in maturity; when clustered becoming pinched and contorted; 2-5 cm across; upper surface smooth, brown to grayish brown or olive brown; outer surface smooth or finely granular, pale (often contrasting with the inner surface when fresh and young), sometimes stained yellow to greenish yellow; stem absent; attached to the substrate at a central location; odor and taste not distinctive; flesh whitish to grayish, when squeezed exuding a juice that stains surfaces bright yellow to greenish yellow.
+Fruiting Body: Cup-shaped when young, remaining so in maturity, or becoming saucer-shaped; when clustered becoming pinched and contorted; 1.5-6 cm across; upper surface bald, beige to grayish brown or yellowish brown (or, in age, yellow); undersurface bald or very finely fuzzy, pale (often contrasting with the inner surface when fresh and young), sometimes stained yellow to greenish yellow; stem absent; attached to the substrate at a central location; odor and taste not distinctive; flesh whitish to brownish, when squeezed exuding a juice that stains surfaces bright yellow to greenish yellow.

 Spore Print: White.

-Microscopic Features: Spores 16-22 x 8-12 µ; at maturity warty; elliptical; biguttulate.
+Microscopic Features: Spores 15-17.5 x 7-8.5 µ; at maturity warty; ellipsoid; biguttulate.
 Asci eight-spored; with blue tips in Melzer's reagent; up to 350 x 18 µ.
-Paraphyses slightly clavate.
+Paraphyses with rounded or subclavate apices 3-7 µ wide.

 Peziza succosa